hobg0blin/web-production-2/week12/final.md

 ### Option 2: Roll Your Own Final
 - The only hard and fast requirement here is that your project run on a node.js server.
 - Want to make a bot, or a game, or some other personal project you’ve been wanting to work on?
 Feel free.
-- Just make sure it’s relatively creative and complex: as in the midterm, making a Twitter bot that just posts from the Kanye API doesn’t show much creativity or complexity.
-Making a discord bot for a community you’re on that does useful things, or making a Twitter bot that interacts with your own custom code or an external API to do something creative, show more of that.
+- Just make sure it’s relatively creative and complex: as in the midterm, making a Twitter bot that just posts from the Kanye Quotes API doesn’t show much creativity or complexity.
+Making a discord bot for a community you’re on that does useful things, or a Twitter bot that interacts with your own custom code, or a game/single page app does.

 #### Grading Rubric: